Veniamin668/device_redmi_klein/README.md

 ```bash
 git clone [https://github.com/Veniamin688/device_redmi_klein](https://github.com/Veniamin688/device_redmi_klein) device/xiaomi/klein
 ```
-📂 Tree Structure

-[!NOTE]
- Main configuration files included in this device tree:

-BoardConfig.mk — Hardware architecture, partition sizes, and board-specific flags.

-device.mk — Packages, overlay configurations, and system properties.

-extract-files.sh — Script for extracting proprietary blobs from stock firmware.

- [!WARNING]
+> [!WARNING]
-    Use this device tree at your own risk.
+> Use this device tree at your own risk.
 The author is not responsible for any bricked devices or data loss.